BEHIND THE MASK.

-The 25 year old New Zealander Mitch Evans made his ABB FIA Formula E debut with Panasonic Jaguar Racing in 2016 when the British team returned to racing.
-Mitch, widely seen as one of the quickest drivers on the grid, secured a series of firsts for Panasonic Jaguar Racing including the teams first ever win in Formula E, super poles, pole position and several podium finishes.
-He finished season five in fifth position in the drivers standings, having fought for the championship title until the last race.
+The 26 year old New Zealander Mitch Evans made his ABB FIA Formula E debut with Jaguar Racing in 2016 when the British team returned to racing.
+Mitch, widely seen as one of the quickest drivers on the grid, secured a series of firsts for Jaguar Racing including the teams first ever win in Formula E, super poles, pole position and several podium finishes.

 Mitch started karting at the age of six and won the NZ Grand Prix at 16, being the youngest driver ever to win the NZ Grand Prix.
 Managed by former F1 racer Mark Webber, the young driver went on to win the 2012 GP3 title.
 Moving to GP2 in 2013 and at just 18 years of age, while still a rookie, Mitch became the youngest driver in GP2 history to stand on the podium after finishing his first race third in Sepang Malaysia.
 More success followed in 2015 when Mitch finished second at the Le Mans 24h.
 In the same year Evans tested with Porsche LMP1 the World Endurance Championship-winning car.